 Mutual funds are an easy platform for retail investors to enter the financial market.
-However, before one decides to invest the knowledge of how mutual funds work is important.
+However, before one decides to invest the knowledge of how it work is important.

-An asset management company (AMC) or fund house introduces a new mutual fund to the market.
+The Asset Management Company: An asset management company (AMC) or fund house introduces a new fund to the market.
 This is called an NFO or new fund offering.
 The fund house mentions the investment objective of the fund in the prospectus.
 Interested investors with similar investment objectives will invest in the fund.

-Investors can invest through the lumpsum route or Systematic Investment Plan route (SIP).
+Lumpsum or SIP: Investors can invest through the lumpsum route or Systematic Investment Plan route (SIP).
 Investors can invest through their bank saving account by activating auto debit facility for SIP plan.
-One can use mutual fund calculators like SIP calculator and lumpsum return calculator to find out the potential return from their investments.
+One can use calculators like SIP calculator and lumpsum return calculator to find out the potential return from their investments.

-Each investor will get units of a mutual fund based on their investment amount.
+Effect of NAV: Each investor will get units of a fund based on their investment amount.
 The value of each unit is the net asset value (NAV).
 Also, returns on mutual funds are calculated on the movement of the NAV of the fund.
 If the fund’s NAV increases, then the fund will have a positive return, else it will have a negative return.

 Based on strategy

-Active funds are a type of mutual funds that continuously seek to outperform the market.
-They aim to generate better returns than the market
+Active Funds: Active funds are a type of mutual funds that continuously seek to outperform the market.
+They aim to generate better returns than the market.

-Passive funds are those funds that invest only in index stocks.
+Passive Funds: Passive funds are those funds that invest only in index stocks.
 They invest in the same proportion as that of the index.
 Passive funds try to generate returns similar to that of the market.
-Few examples of passive funds are index funds and exchange traded funds ETFs
+Few examples of passive funds are index funds and exchange traded funds ETFs.

 Based on structure